G.I. coffeehouses: Armed Farces Day 1970 and 1971

 In the wake of the 1970 Armed Farces Day, the Strut staff began to focus more on being a resource center for GIs, a "kind of living, vibrant, organizational source" staff member David Zeiger later recalled.
 They set up a counseling center that offered assistance with discharges and conscientious objector applications; education on GI rights and military law; and legal aid.
 The spring and summer of 1971 proved to be the Strut's busiest with GIs regularly meeting and making plans for actions.
 Reflecting this, the 1971 Armed Farces Day event was a big success involving as many as 700 GIs and civilians.
 After marching through town, the protesters gathered at a park to hear speeches and folk singer Pete Seeger.

 Decline and closure

 Over the next year the Oleo Strut's staff tried various strategies in their attempts to sustain the relevance of the coffeehouse to the Fort Hood GIs.
-They tried being more politically left wing and opening a bookstore, they stopped being a coffeehouse, becoming more a radical political center, and they brought in live entertainment like rock bands from the nearby popular music scene in Austin.
+They tried being more politically left wing, they opened a bookstore and closed the coffeehouse, becoming more a radical political center, and they brought in live entertainment like rock bands from the nearby popular music scene in Austin.
 Some of these strategies were more successful than others, but by 1972, as Richard Nixon's Vietnamization strategy pulled more and more U.S. army troops out of Vietnam, the Oleo Strut was attracting very few GIs.
 It closed its doors for good and stopped publishing the Fatigue Press in the summer of 1972.